NoamRosenberg/autodeeplab/README.md

 ```
 <br/><br/>
 ***Once you are finishing the training of your search space it's time to decode the architecture
-and cell space and find the optimal model for your data!***
+and cell space in order to find the optimal model for your data and task.***

 **Load and decoded model**